balaa-uk/WhoAmI/README.md

 # How to Use it

-1. In TradingView go to Pine Editor => Open => Click New Indicator.
+1. In TradingView go to Pine Editor.
 2. Copy & Paste the code
 3. Name it whatever you like and save.